TEALSK12/introduction-to-computer-science/lesson_11.md

 * Define and identify **blocks**, **scripts**, **sprites**, and **the stage** in Snap!.
 * Write simple Snap! programs.
-* Describe what simple Snap! programs do without executing the code.
+* Describe what simple Snap! programs do without executing the script.

 ## Materials/Preparation